 - Upcycling, Not Downcycling, for Young Engineers

-As you’ll see in the samples, the structure of the lessons and some of the methods are noticeably different to those designed for native speakers, even where the content may be exactly the same.
-Naturally, there are also significant differences between this kind of lessons and conventional language lessons.
+As you’ll see in the samples, the structure of the lessons and some of the methods are noticeably different to those designed for native speakers, even where the content may be essentially the same.
+Naturally, there are also significant differences between this kind of lesson and conventional language lessons.

-But for starters, again, simply choose whichever topic you like just by clicking on it.
+So, all there is to do is simply choose an activity, just by clicking on it.
 If the link is active, then the sample is ready!
 If the link is not yet active, then I’m still making the final touches.
-Each new addition will be announed via my newsletter, and occasionally a special announcement will be made between newsletters.
+Each new addition will be announed via my newsletter, Coyote Song, and occasionally I’ll make special announcements between newsletters.

 * If after 10 to 15 minutes no email from me appears in your inbox, try checking first in your spam folder and, if it’s there, just move my email to your inbox.
 Problem solved!
 However, if nothing arrives after an hour or more, please send me a quick note seperately via my contact page and I’ll get it sorted right away!